 I’m a writer of speculative fiction, i.e., science fiction, fantasy, and horror.
 My fiction has been nominated three times for a Nebula Award and once for a Eugie Foster Memorial Award.
 I’ve also been nominated for a World Fantasy Award for my former editorial/publishing work.
-My fiction has been translated into many languages, including French, Chinese, Russian, Czech, and Polish.
+My fiction has been translated into many languages, including Spanish, French, Chinese, Romanian, Russian, Czech, and Polish.

 I work incredibly hard at my writing, and my only wish is that you enjoy reading my work as much as I enjoy creating it.

-My short story “The Last Novelist” was a 2017 Nebula Award finalist and a 2018 Eugie Award finalist.
+My short story “The Last Novelist” was a 2017 Nebula Award finalist as well a 2018 Eugie Award finalist.
 My short story “The Meeker and the All-Seeing Eye” was a 2014 Nebula Award finalist.
 And my short story “The Sounds of Old Earth” was a 2013 Nebula Award finalist.
 My work has also appeared in several year’s best anthologies and received numerous honorable mentions.

-My many short stories have appeared in such publications as Lightspeed, Nightmare, Tor.com, Clarkesworld, Analog, io9.com, Beneath Ceaseless Skies, Interzone, Electric Velocipede, Apex Magazine, and the anthologies Mad Hatters and March Hares, Cyber World, After,The People of the Book, and lots of other places.
+My many short stories have appeared in such publications as Lightspeed, Nightmare, Tor.com, Clarkesworld, Analog, io9.com, Beneath Ceaseless Skies, Interzone, Electric Velocipede, Apex Magazine, and the anthologies Mad Hatters and March Hares, Cyber World, After,The People of the Book, and many other places.

-My novel, King of Shards, was hailed as “Majestic, resonant, reality-twisting madness,” from NPR Books.
+My debut novel, King of Shards, was hailed as “Majestic, resonant, reality-twisting madness,” from NPR Books.

 To keep up to date with my fiction, subscribe to my mailing list.

 In 2003 I started the speculative fiction magazine Sybil’s Garage, and the stories and poetry therein have received multiple honorable mentions in the Year’s Best Fantasy & Horror.
 Under the rubric of Senses Five Press, I published Paper Cities, which won the 2009 World Fantasy Award for Best Anthology.

 I have been a long-time member of Altered Fluid, a Manhattan-based writing group which has many successful past and present members, including N.K.
 Jemisin, Sam J. Miller, Alaya Dawn Johnson, E.C.
 Myers, Mercurio D. Rivera, and many others.
 I am also obsessed with Blade Runner (both films).